LadyNaggaga/webdemo/Strings.md

 # Intro to Programming

 ### Strings
-Try modifying the code so that the console says hello to your name, instead of the world (e.g. Hello Rain!).
+Try modifying the code so that the console says hello to *your name*, instead of the *world*.
+For example, I used the *Rain*.
+Replace *Rain* with your name.

 ``` cs --region strings --source-file .\myapp\Program.cs --project .\myapp\myapp.csproj
 Console.WriteLine("Hello Rain");